google/ecclesia-machine-management/ecclesia/lib/redfish/dellicius/README.md

 2. **Property Requirements**:
-   Each subquery calls out the properties to be queried from the filtered redfish node-set.
+   Each subquery calls out the properties to be queried from the filtered Redfish node-set.
 An optional normalization specification for mapping properties to specific variables can be specified using the ‘key’ attribute.
 3. **Subquery Id**: String field uniquely identifying subquery in a